Brown wins Lott Trophy; earns first-team honor

 The Lott award, named in honor of former USC and pro defensive back Ronnie Lott, goes to the defensive player who has the biggest IMPACT on his team.
 IMPACT stands for Integrity, Maturity, Performance, Academics, Community and Tenacity.

-Brown, who graduates this December, was part of a dominant defensive line that upset Alabama and was part of the AFCA Good Works Team, a Wuerffel Trophy semi-finalist, a Jason Witten Collegiate Man of the Year finalist and was part of SEC Student-Athlete Council.
+Brown, who graduates this December, was part of a dominant defensive line that upset Alabama.
+He was part of the AFCA Good Works Team, a Wuerffel Trophy semi-finalist, a Jason Witten Collegiate Man of the Year finalist and was part of SEC Student-Athlete Council.

 The Pacific Club IMPACT Foundation will present a $25,000 check to the general scholarship fund at Auburn in recognition of Brown’s achievement.